 All enterprise zones need to meet at least one of these economic distress criteria defined by U.S. Census Bureau’s American Community Survey (ACS) data and/or Colorado Department of Local Affairs (DOLA) data.
 We post eligibility data from the ACS 5-year survey data that is released each December covering the period ending the prior calendar year.

-To qualify, areas need to meet these qualifications:
+To qualify, areas need to meet these criteria:

-- population growth rate less than 25% of the state average
+- 5-year population growth rate below 25% of the state average

-- unemployment rate greater than 25% of the state average
+- unemployment rate that is 125% or greater than the state average

-- per capita income less than 75% of the state average
+- per capita income below 75% of the state average

 |Per capita income||Less than $27,311.25|